defold/defold.github.io/manuals/project-setup.md

 layout: manual
 language: en
 github: https://github.com/defold/doc
+toc: ["Project setup","Creating a new local project","Adding the project to GitHub","Open an existing project","Open a recent project"]
 title: Project setup
 brief: This manual covers how to create or open a project in Defold.
 ---